 You will need to take bowel preparation before your procedure.
-Unless you have been instructed otherwise.

-Please take ALL bowel preparation by following the instructions below carefully - NOT the manufacturer's instructions.
+Unless you have been instructed otherwise, this usually consists of two doses of Polyethylene glycol-electrolyte solution 'Moviprep' (each dose consisting of sachets A and B).
+Please take ALL bowel preparation by following the instructions below carefully - NOT the manufacturers instructions.
 The manufacturers instructions enclosed are to provide information about possible side-effects, as well as effects on other medicines and other health problems.

-This bowel preparation is to make sure that your bowel is thoroughly cleaned and we can carry out a complete examination.
+This bowel preparation will make sure that your bowel is thoroughly cleaned and we can carry out a complete examination.

 For some people there are more suitable alternatives.
-If you are sent a different bowel preparation please follow the instructions on the enclosed Oxford University Hospitals' leaflet - NOT the manufacturer's drug information leaflet.
+If you are sent a different bowel preparation please follow the instructions on the enclosed Oxford University Hospitals leaflet - not the manufacturer's drug information leaflet.